 Adopting a product mindset brings IT closer to the business

 In addition to embracing new technologies and practices, Steelcase made organizational changes to facilitate its new development practices.
 The IT team is now organized by product teams, improving the relationship IT has with the business side of the company.
-Processes and roles related to security and quality have also changed with the adoption of TDD and the automation and continuous delivery enabled by Pivotal Platform.
+Processes and roles related to security and quality have also changed with the adoption of TDD and the automation and continuous delivery enabled by Tanzu Application Service.

 “Security used to be something that happened as the last step before you launch something,” explained Miller.
 “Now it's actually built into the process of developing solutions.”

-Reflecting on the engagement with Pivotal Labs, DeRoo is proud of what the Hedberg team has accomplished and cited Pivotal as an enabler of this transformational undertaking:
+Reflecting on the engagement with Tanzu Labs, DeRoo is proud of what the Hedberg team has accomplished and cited VMware as an enabler of this transformational undertaking:

 With the success of H2, the Hedberg renaissance has set a new standard for software for the rest of the company, as well as in the industry as a whole.
 “Hedberg has traditionally been a tool focused on our business in the Americas and from here it is moving forward to become a global tool, which makes it much more of a global industry standard,” said Miller.
 “To start to become the standard of how this happens in the industry is a pretty big deal to us.”